FastRobotsCornell/FastRobots-2025/docs/labs/Lab1.md

    from uuid import uuid4
    uuid4()
  ```
-* In ble_arduino.ino: replace the BLEService UUID with this generated UUID on this line:
+* In ble_arduino.ino: replace the BLEService UUID with the generated UUID on this line:
 ``` arduino
 #define BLE_UUID_TEST_SERVICE "9A48ECBA-2E92-082F-C079-9E75AAE428B1"
 ```
-* In connections.yaml: replace ble_service with this generated UUID on this line:
+* In connections.yaml: replace ble_service with the generated UUID on this line:
 ``` python
 ble_service: '9a48ecba-2e92-082f-c079-9e75aae428b1'
 ```
-* (Extra step for Windows/Linux) In base_ble.py: change line 53 from
+* (Extra step for Windows/Linux) In base_ble.py: change line 69 from
 ```python
 if IS_ATLEAST_MAC_OS_12:
 ```